megamsys/devcenter.megam.io/_posts/2017-06-09-Setting-up-OpenVPN-Clients.md

 ### Conclusion

-These are the steps to configure the OpenVPN in a client.
+These are the steps to configure the OpenVPN as a client.
 Now you access the Internet safely and securely from your computer or laptop when connected to an untrusted network.